Dennis-Koch/threadly-streaming/README.md

 the revert-closure (the result from the `chain()` invocation) on the thread stack it is immutable & thread-safe as well.

-- In fact the managed logic is even more robust than even the best common example from above because it will only memorize & apply the revert logic for the `fooState` if the `conditionIsSatisfied` was condition was really applicable at a single point in time
+- In fact the managed logic is even more robust than even the best common example from above because it will only memorize & apply the revert logic for the `fooState` if the `conditionIsSatisfied` condition was really applicable at a single point in time

 - Note the subtle difference in our nested try/finally above we call `conditionIsSatisfied` 2 times and even if it